HL7/fhir-saner/input/pagecontent/introduction.md

-The Situational Awareness for Novel Epidemic Response Implementation Guide enables transmission of high level situational awareness information from initially inpatient facilities to centralized data repositories to support the focus and response to novel influenza-like illness, such as COVID-19.
+The Situational Awareness for Novel Epidemic Response Implementation Guide enables transmission of situational awareness information from initially inpatient facilities to centralized data repositories to support the focus and response to novel influenza-like illness, such as COVID-19.
 The COVID-19 pandemic has caused a need to have immediate awareness of available aggregate status, outcome, and resource availability for public health and emergency response agencies to support